dash0hq/dash0-operator/helm-chart/dash0-operator/README.md

 **Important**: For that reason, having different export settings on the Dash0 monitoring resources in your cluster is currently strongly discouraged -- the export settings of one Dash0 monitoring resource would overwrite the settings of the other Dash0 monitoring resources, leading to non-deterministic behavior.
+For now, we recommend to only set the `export` attribute on the cluster's Dash0 operator configuration resource.

 This restriction will be lifted once exporting telemetry to different backends per namespace is implemented.

-## Enable Self-Monitoring
+## Disable Self-Monitoring

-To enable self-monitoring for the Dash0 Kubernetes operator, deploy a Dash0 operator configuration resource in the cluster.
+By default, self-monitoring is enabled for the Dash0 Kubernetes operator as soon as you deploy a Das0 operator configuration resource with an export.

-Create a file `dash0-operator-configuration.yaml` with the following content:
+That means, the operator will send self-monitoring telemetry to the Dash0 Insights dataset of the configured backend.
+Disabling self-monitoring is available as a setting on the Dash0 operator configuration resource.
+Dash0 does not recommend to disable the operator's self-monitoring.

+Here is an example with self-monitoring disabled:

 ```yaml
 apiVersion: operator.dash0.com/v1alpha1
 kind: Dash0OperatorConfiguration